-Before 2014, Board members were granted a limited, pre-determined number of warrants under the company's 1999 long-term incentive warrant plan ("LTI Warrant Plan").
+b.
+Share based remuneration Before 2014, Board members were granted a limited, pre-determined number of warrants under the company's 1999 long-term incentive warrant plan ("LTI Warrant Plan").
 The number of warrants granted annually amounted to 15,000 since 2009.
-The Chairman was granted twice this amount and the Chairman of the Audit Committee received 20,000 warrants.
 Each LTI warrant gives its holder the right to subscribe for one newly issued share.
 Shares subscribed for upon the exercise of LTI warrants are ordinary Anheuser-Busch InBev SA/NV shares.
 Holders of such shares have the same rights as any other shareholder.
 The exercise price of LTI warrants is equal to the average price of our shares on Euronext Brussels during the 30 days preceding their issue date.
 LTI warrants granted in the years prior to 2007 (except for 2003) have a duration of 10 years.
 From 2007 onwards (and in 2003) LTI warrants have a duration of 5 years.
 LTI warrants are subject to a vesting period ranging from one to three years.
 Forfeiture of a warrant occurs in certain circumstances when the mandate of the holder is terminated.